Kravchuk-Ekaterina/E.coli-outbreak/labjournal.md

 ![blast](./images/blast.jpg "blast")
 ![blast result](./images/blast_res.jpg "blast result")

-As a result we have the best match with Escherichia coli str.
-K-12 substr.
-MG1655, complete genome.
+As a result we have the best match with NC_011748.1 Escherichia coli 55989, complete genome.
 Next, we download genome sequence and save as relative.fasta